vuepress/vuepress-theme-blog/README.md

 ## Status: WIP

-This theme is still working in progress, here are some things we're going to do, contribution welcome!
+This theme is still working in progress, feel free to open an issue about anything that you think can be better, **contribution welcome❤️**!

-- Mobile dropdown menu (Replacement of nav in mobile side)
-- Enhance the final palette
-- Site Map
-- Enhance the mobile-side styles
-- Built-in RSS integration
-- Built-in site map support
-- Comment integration
-- A guide to use this blog theme
-- ...
-And anything that you think can be better

-**Can't wait to see your contribution! ❤️**

 ## Sites